Childbirth: Pain control

-Non pharmaceutical
+Non-pharmaceutical

 Some women prefer to avoid analgesic medication during childbirth.
 Psychological preparation may be beneficial.
 Relaxation techniques, immersion in water, massage, and acupuncture may provide pain relief.
 Acupuncture and relaxation were found to decrease the number of caesarean sections required.
-Immersion in water has been found to relieve pain during the first stage of labour and to reduce the need for anaesthesia and shorten the duration of labour, however the safety and efficacy of immersion during birth, water birth, has not been established or associated with maternal or fetal benefit.
+Immersion in water has been found to relieve pain during the first stage of labour, reduce the need for anaesthesia, and shorten the duration of labour.
+Additionally, water birth is associated with a decreased risk of postpartum hemorrhaging, low Apgar scores, neonatal infections, requirement for neonatal resuscitation, and neonatal admission to intensive care.
+However, there is a higher chance of cord avulsion.

 Most women like to have someone to support them during labour and birth; such as a midwife, nurse, or doula; or a lay person such as the father of the baby, a family member, or a close friend.
 Studies have found that continuous support during labour and delivery reduce the need for medication and a caesarean or operative vaginal delivery, and result in an improved Apgar score for the infant.